Vesyrak/dotfiles/vm/README.md

 		"/usr/share/ovmf/ovmf_code_x64.bin:/usr/share/ovmf/ovmf_vars_x64.bin"
 	]
 	```
+1. Change the *user* to root and the *group* to kvm in */etc/libvirt/qemu.conf*

-1. enable & start/restart libvirtd service (script enables it for you, just
+1. Enable & start/restart libvirtd service (script enables it for you, just
    restart)
 1. Create/Import virtual machine with virt-manager
     1. If creating, make sure you customize before install